 Information for our online tournaments

 IAC online tournaments are held on lichess.
 Please set up an account on https://lichess.org/ if your child does not already have one.
-To do so, please visit here: https://lichess.org/signup
+To do so, visit https://lichess.org/signup

-Once you have an account created you have the option to enable "Kid Mode" which will disable any communication from opponents to your children.
-To set up Kid Mode simply visit https://lichess.org/account/kid after setting up the account.
+Once you have an account created, you have the option to enable "Kid Mode" which will disable any communication from opponents to your children.
+To set up Kid Mode, go to https://lichess.org/account/kid after setting up the account.
 It will ask you to create a password so that your child will not be able to enable chat or messaging on their own.

-Tournaments in the IAC Summer Series will be Arena tournaments rather than Swiss.
-The difference is that with a Swiss (the system that weekend tournaments use) players are paired and then the next round cannot begin until the current round has finished completely.
+The online tournaments in the IAC Summer Series and Badger Chess Challenge Series will be Arena tournaments, rather than Swiss.
+The difference is that with a Swiss (the system that weekend tournaments use), players are paired and then the next round cannot begin until the current round has finished completely.
 This means that the players of the first game that finishes have to wait until the last game finishes before they can play again.
 Sometimes this leads to children sitting around and getting restless.
 With Arena pairings, the first round is paired by rating, then as soon as a game finishes the system will look to pair the players waiting for games with others close to their same score as quickly as it can manage.

-This means that during a two hour online event your child may wind up playing several games more than they would at a weekend tournament at a school.
+This means that during a two hour online arena event your child may wind up playing several games more than they would at a weekend tournament at a school.
+Arena events do not have any impact on US Chess ratings and do not require US Chess memberships to play.

 The time control will be 10+5.
 This means that each player starts out with 10 minutes on their clocks and gets five seconds added to their time each time they make a move.
 So a player who makes a move with 8:40 remaining on their clock would then have 8:45 remaining.